tustin2121/James_Somerton_Transcripts/_videos/Qvu84kjtGvE.md

 <compare>
 <james {% include timecode %}>

-Maleficent moves with grand sweeps of her cape and long flowing gown and Strikes magnificent diva-like poses it should also be mentioned that all her movements and poses are timed to the highly emotive Melodies of chaikovsky version of Sleeping Beauty a gay composer himself she also gets a number of well-placed piy lines of dialogue she makes a stunning entrance into the celebration of Aurora's birth then regards the Royal pageant as if it were a Kiki W quite a glittering assemblage King Sten she observes coldly royalty nobility the Gentry and she says pausing to notice the three good fairies how qut even the rebel
+Maleficent moves with grand sweeps of her cape and long-flowing gown, and strikes magnificent diva-like poses.
+It should also be mentioned that all her movements and poses are timed to the highly emotive melodies of Tchaikovsky's version of *Sleeping Beauty* - a gay composer himself.
+She also gets a number of well-placed pithy lines of dialogue.
+She makes a stunning entrance into the celebration of Aurora's birth, then regards the royal pageant as if it were a [kiki](https://en.wikipedia.org/wiki/Kiki_(social_gathering)). <u>[Clip from movie are inserted.
+James reads out the dialogue tags anyway.]</u> <mark>"Well, quite a glittering assemblage, King Stephan," she observes coldly.
+"Royalty, nobility, the gentry and . . .," she says, pausing to notice the three "good fairies."
+"Ahahaha... how quaint - even the rabble." </mark>

 </james>
 <from {% include citation for=page.cite.plagiarized.tinker_belles at="p.74"%}>

 Traditionally, Disney’s animated villains move and speak with enormous style and panache — so much so that they often “steal” the scenes from the supposed leading characters in the stories.
 In this way, they more overtly “overperform” their gender roles and readily become the targets of camp readings.
-Like the evil Queen in *Snow White* and the wicked stepmother in *Cinderella* before her, Maleficent moves with grand sweeps of her cape and long-flowing gown, and strikes magnificent “diva"-like poses.
+Like the evil Queen in *Snow White* and the wicked stepmother in *Cinderella* before her, <mark>Maleficent moves with grand sweeps of her cape and long-flowing gown, and strikes magnificent “diva"-like poses.
 It should also be mentioned that all her movements and poses are timed to the highly emotive melodies and rhythms of Tchaikowsky’s version of *Sleeping Beauty* — a homosexual composer of the “romantic” school.
 She also gets a number of well-placed pithy lines of dialogue.
-She makes a stunning entrance into the celebration of Aurora’s birth, then regards the royal pageant as if it were a soiree at the Hotel Algonquin in New York City.
-“Well, quite a glittering assem- blage, King Stephan,” she observes coldly.
-“Royalty, nobility, the gentry, and . . . ,” she says, pausing to notice the three “good” fairies before adding with a low throaty chuckle, “Oh, how quaint—even the rabble.”
+She makes a stunning entrance into the celebration of Aurora’s birth, then regards the royal pageant as if it were a soiree</mark> at the Hotel Algonquin in New York City. <mark>“Well, quite a glittering assemblage, King Stephan,” she observes coldly.
+“Royalty, nobility, the gentry, and . . . ,” she says, pausing to notice the three “good” fairies before adding with a low throaty chuckle, “Oh, how quaint — even the rabble.”</mark>

 </from>
 </compare>